dipankardas011/Learn-Cloud-Native-Tools/blogs/kubesimplify/os.md

 * user
 * supervisor

-access matrix is used it is a set of operations that a process executing in demain(i) can perform on Object(i)
+access matrix is used it is a set of operations that a process executing in domain(i) can perform on Object(i)

 # Conclusion
-Hope this blog gives you the basic overall idea of Operating System Happy learning 📖
+Hope this blog gives you the basic overall idea of the Operating System Happy learning 📖